U.S. restarts counter-ISIS operations in Iraq

 In December, a rocket attack on a base in northern Iraq killed an American contractor.
 The U.S. blamed Iran-backed fighters for the killing, and quickly retaliated with airstrikes on Iranian-backed militias in Iraq and Syria.

-The U.S. Ambassador to Iraq, Matthew Tueller, is scheduled to meet Iraqi Prime Minister Adel Abdul-Mahdi Thursday to discuss the future of U.S. military presence in Iraq, according to officials.
+The U.S. ambassador to Iraq, Matthew Tueller, is scheduled to meet Iraqi Prime Minister Adel Abdul-Mahdi Thursday to discuss the future of the U.S. military presence in Iraq, according to officials.